Nradko/abax-protocol/README.md

 Assuming you've build all contracts here are the steps to have contracts deployed and available for interactions:

-1. Run `yarn localNode` - this will spin up `substrate-contracts-node` with some opinionated, predefined by us settings including logging, max connection limit to the web socket etc. Running node directly from CLI might cause tests to fail partially/randomly.
+1. Run `pnpm localNode` - this will spin up `substrate-contracts-node` with some opinionated, predefined by us settings including logging, max connection limit to the web socket etc. Running node directly from CLI might cause tests to fail partially/randomly.
-   **Warning/Note** `yarn test` does kill the process of the local node to make test execution avaiable.
+   **Warning/Note** `pnpm test` does kill the process of the local node to make test execution avaiable.
-1. Run `yarn deployTest` to deploy contracts.
+1. Run `pnpm deployTest` to deploy contracts.
 The command will output a `deployedContracts.json` file that contains addresses of each deployed contract.
 The mentioned file is being used later on for test purposes but might serve simply as a lookup file.

 ## Tests